blinkletter/UsingGAMESS/_build/html/_sources/7_Butadiene.md

     3,10,5,6,4 $END
 ```

 I submitted the job through *GamessQ* and, when finished, I opened the result file using *MacMolPlt*.
-I used `Subwindow` → `Frequencies` to display the frequencies calculated from the Hessian matrix.
+I used `Subwindow` &rarr; `Frequencies` to display the frequencies calculated from the Hessian matrix.
 I observe a single imaginary frequence and I can click on the line in the Frequency window to see vectors displayed graphically in the main window.
 I observe that these vectors are as expected for bond rotation, so I think we have a good starting point for a saddle point optimization.

 ```{figure} images/Butadiene14.png
 ---